jaredhensley/mediamentions/README.md

 npm run start:once
 ```

-Start the scheduler (runs immediately and then at the configured daily time):
+Start the scheduler (runs immediately and then at the configured daily time using a cron expression in UTC):

 ```bash
 npm start